 Concrete is an essential part of most construction works.
 It is not possible to understand if there is no idea about the common concrete terms or words or materials used in the construction process.
 Here is the commonly used concrete terms glossary.

-Accelerators: Admixtures that decease the setting time by increasing the rate of hydration.
+Accelerators: Admixtures that decrease the setting time by increasing the rate of hydration.

-Aggregate: Inert solid bodies such as crushed rock, stand,gravel.
+Aggregate: Inert solid bodies such as crushed rock, sand, gravel.

 Binder: Hardened cement paste.